AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 The `cloudservices` scripts that you add in the `<head>` and the `<body>` sections apply to the cloud services configurations that are added to the page.
 (If the page uses more than one Cloud Services configuration, you need to include the ContextHub jsp and the Cloud Services jsp only once.)

-When a Adobe Analytics framework is added to the page, the `cloudservices` scripts generate Adobe Analytics-related javascript and references to client-side librarires, similar to the following example:
+When an Adobe Analytics framework is added to the page, the `cloudservices` scripts generate Adobe Analytics-related JavaScript and references to client-side libraries, similar to the following example:

 ```xml
 <div class="sitecatalyst cloudservice">